Aegisub/aegisite/source/docs/3.1/Editing_Subtitles.html.md

 * To select multiple lines, hold down either Ctrl or Shift and click.
   Ctrl-click selects one more line per click; Shift-click selects all the lines between the first clicked and the last clicked.
+* To change the active line shown in the edit box without changing the selection, hold down alt and click on the new line.
 * To sort all lines in the grid, open the _Subtitle_ menu, and under _Sort Lines_ select the field to sort the lines on.
 * To change the way [[override tags|ASS_Tags]] are displayed in the grid,